bioinf/Sibelia/ANNOTATION.md

 	snpEffAnnotate.py -i variants.vcf

-By default, name of annotated vcf is variant_ann.vcf.
-You can specify other name with -o option.
+By default, all outup files are located in './annotation' directory, name of annotated vcf is variant_ann.vcf.
+You can specify other directory with -o option, if specified directory is not exists it will be created.
 For example:

-	snpEffAnnotate.py -i variants.vcf -o annotated.vcf
+	snpEffAnnotate.py -i variants.vcf -o annotation

 Description of output file format can be found at